ekswai/iotdb-jdbc/README.md

 # iotdb-jdbc
-to package the IoTDB JDBC driver into a jar with dependencies
+to package the IoTDB JDBC driver into a jar with the dependencies

 usage: mvn clean package